eyes-on-disabilities/website/docs/en/01-introduction/02-what-you-can-expect.md

-# What to expect in the following chapters
+# What to Expect in the Following Chapters

 ![](/stockimage-laptop-webcam-smartphone.jpg "A stock photo of a laptop, a webcam and a smartphone lying on a table.")
 _Photo by Jakub Zerdzicki on [Pexels](https://www.pexels.com/photo/electronic-devices-mockup-smartphone-18275877/)_